OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/1-Complete-List-of-OSINT-Web-Resources.md

 - [ICE Most Wanted](https://www.ice.gov/most-wanted)
   A list of the most wanted fugitives by the United States Immigration and Customs Enforcement (ICE).
 - [US Marshals Most Wanted](https://www.usmarshals.gov/investigations/most_wanted/index.html)
-  A list of the most wanted criminals by the U.S. Marshals Servce.
+  A list of the most wanted criminals by the U.S. Marshals Service.
 - [Wanted by the RCMP](https://www.rcmp-grc.gc.ca/en/wanted)
   A list of the Royal Canadian Mounted Police's (RCMP) most wanted fugitives.
 - [Europe's Most Wanted Fugitives](https://eumostwanted.eu/)